 Head Athletic Trainer Men’s Soccer

-Alain is a Lecturer and serves as the Assistant Director in the Fitness Professional Tract within the department of Exercise and Sport Science.
-His teaching focuses on theory and application of strength training and conditioning for fitness professionals and performance enhancement in athletic populations.
+Alain is a Senior Lecturer and serves as the Director in the Fitness Professional Track within the department of Exercise and Sport Science.
+His teaching focuses on sports performance and fitness training.
 Aside from his faculty responsibilities he also works as the Men’s Soccer Athletic Trainer within the UNC Student Health Service.
-Prior to working for UNC he served as Assistant and Head Athletic Trainer at Saint Augustine’s College (2006-2008).
-His undergraduate degree is from The Ohio State University where he was an Athletic Training Student (2001-2004).
-Alain has a masters degree in Exercise and Sport Science with a specialization in Athletic Training from the University of North Carolina at Chapel Hill (2004-2006).
-During that time he worked as a graduate assistant with the Volleyball, Men’s Lacrosse, and Fencing teams.
-Aside from being a Certified Athletic Trainer (ATC) he is a Performance Enhancement Specialist (PES) and Certified Personal Trainer (CPT) through the National Academy of Sports Medicine, and a Certified Strength and Conditioning Specialist (CSCS) through the National Strength and Conditioning Association.
+Prior to UNC he was an Athletic Trainer at Saint Augustine’s College (2006-2008).
+He earned Athletic Training degrees from both Ohio State University (undergraduate) and UNC Chapel Hill (masters).
+Aside from being a Certified Athletic Trainer (ATC) he is a Performance Enhancement Specialist (PES) and Certified Personal Trainer (CPT) and Corrective Exercise Specialist (CES) through the National Academy of Sports Medicine.
 He is a native of Columbus, Ohio.
-He and his wife Jennifer reside in Raleigh.
+He, his wife Jennifer, and son’s Coby and Ethan live in Durham.

 Doug Halverson, MA, ATC, LAT, CSCS